Ratchathewi district: Victory Monument

 Victory Monument was built by Prime Minister Plaek Phibunsongkhram to honour the 59 soldiers who died in the French-Thai War.
 The opening ceremony was held on 24 June 1942.
-It was built to the shape of five bayonets joined together and five statues around its base representing army, navy, air force, police, and civilian bureaucracy.
+It was built to the shape of five bayonets joined and five statues around its base representing army, navy, air force, police, and civilian bureaucracy.
 There are 809 names inscribed below the statues, including the losses from World War II and the Korean War.
 The BTS skytrain station is nearby, and it used to be a major bus hub (until the 2016 when the bus hub was relocated to Mo Chit 2 Bus Station, platform area 3).